amandeeepsingh/Weather-Progressive-Web-App/README.md

-# Weather-Progressive-Web-App
-Weather App - A Progressive Web App example.
+# Weather: A Progressive Web App

 ## Deploying to Firebase:
 * Create a Firebase account at `https://firebase.google.com/console/`